seqan/seqan/manual/source/Tutorial/DataStructures/Sequence/StringsAndSegments.rst

 :dox:`OverflowStrategyTags#Generous`
   Whenever the capacity is exceeded, the new capacity is chosen somewhat larger than currently needed.
-  This way, the number of capacity changes islimited in a way that resizing the sequence only takes amortized constant time.
+  This way, the number of capacity changes is limited in a way that resizing the sequence only takes amortized constant time.

 :dox:`OverflowStrategyTags#Limit`
   Instead of changing the capacity, the contents are limited to current capacity.